-The Company supports the principles of corporate governance outlined in the Combined Code on Corporate Governance3 adopted by the Irish and London Stock Exchanges and effective for reporting years beginning on or after 1st November 2003.
-This replaces the previous Combined Code which had been in place since 1998.
+The Company supports the principles of corporate governance outlined in the Combined Code on Corporate Governance adopted by the Irish and London Stock Exchanges and effective for reporting years beginning on or after 1 November 2006.
 While the Company is not obliged to comply with the Combined Code, it has reviewed the principles and provisions of that Code and the Directors confirm that the Company has complied throughout the accounting period with the main aspects that are appropriate to the Company.
 The Directors are committed to maintaining the highest standards of corporate governance.